obiuniq: dereplicate sequence data sets

 tttttttttttttttttttt

-Use in-memory chunking for faster processing of smaller datasets:
+Use in-memory chunking for faster processing of small datasets:

 For datasets that fit comfortably in RAM, --in-memory avoids temporary disk I/O and